camunda/feel-scala/docs/docs/reference/language-guide/feel-data-types.md

 title: Data Types
 ---

-A value can have one of the following types.
+FEEL defines the following types.

 ### Null

 Nothing, null or nil (i.e. the value is not present).

-Some operations/functions return `null` if an argument in not valid or types doesn't match.

 * Java Type: `null`